vkuhlmann/highlight-latex/README.md

 }
 ```

-The changes will affect only code after it.
-For a use as this example, I
+The change will only affect code after it.
+I recommend issuing `updatehighlight`
-recommend putting it in your preamble (before the `\begin{document}`).
+in your preamble (before the `\begin{document}`).
+In some situations you might
+want to change things mid-document.
+That's possible too.

 ## Custom highlighting rules

-As shown `demo.tex`, you can put any command or keyword you want to highlight in
+As shown in `demo.tex`, you can put any command or keyword you want to highlight
-a different color.
+in a different color.
 You do this with
 ```
 \updatehighlight{
-    % Whatever name you like to refer it with. name = spotlight,
+    % name: How you like to refer to it.
+Allows you to modify the style later. name = spotlight,
     color = orange,
     add = {